keithbro/serverless-rollbar-deploys/README.md

 ## Notes

 * The `environment` sent to Rollbar will be the `stage` option.
-* Remember that the plugins are executed in the order they are listed, so you probably want to list serverless-rollbar-deploys last.
+* Remember that the plugins are executed in the order they are listed, so you probably want to list `serverless-rollbar-deploys` last.

 ## Possible Improvements

 * Notify on other deployment events such as start and fail.
-* Only warn rather than fail if the any other other variables are missing.
+* Only warn rather than fail if the any of the other variables are missing.